Ashraf266/Door-Locker-Security-System/README.md

 The Project Based on ATmega32 using two ECUs.

 First one: HMI_ECU (Human Machine Interface) with 2x16 LCD and 4x4 keypad.
-HMI_ECU is just responsible interaction with the user just take inputs through keypad and display messages on the LCD.
+HMI_ECU is just responsible for interaction with the user just takes inputs through keypad and display messages on the LCD.

 Second one: Control_ECU with EEPROM, Buzzer, and Dc-Motor.